TBS-EACPD/infobase/docs/ts-tips-guide.md

 ## React
-Here are some tips I took from [here](https://medium.com/@martin_hotell/10-typescript-pro-tips-patterns-with-or-without-react-5799488d6680)
+Here are some tips taken from [here](https://medium.com/@martin_hotell/10-typescript-pro-tips-patterns-with-or-without-react-5799488d6680)

 Not all of it is exactly applicable to Infobase (like not using constructor), but these ones seem to be helpful:
 - Don't use the public accessor since all members within classes are public by default